Josersanvil/notion-etl/README.md

 ### Authentication

+Create a Notion integration and get your Notion API key.
+You can find instructions on how to do this in the [Notion API documentation](https://developers.notion.com/docs/getting-started).
+Remember to share the pages and databases you want to access with your integration.

-Set your Notion API key as an environment variable:
+To authenticate, set your Notion API key as an environment variable:

 ```bash
 export NOTION_TOKEN=secret_...